I interact on a daily basis with homeschooling parents; moms, mostly.

 1) Concern: We fear our kids will have learning gaps

 Sometimes we forget that in this age of information when the bank of knowledge is growing at such an astronomical rate, every child will have gaps of some sort.
-What children need to know is how to find information.
+What children need to know – what we ALL need to know – is how to find information.
 Encourage them to nurture a desire to learn, and they will never be thwarted by gaps.

 2) Concern: We think they might not be prepared for the future

 Children are resilient, and we have no way to foresee how or what will be coming down the pike.
 Focus on developing small skills at a steady rate, and their abilities will grow strong.

 3 ) Concern: We question that we might be focusing on the wrong things